Zuikyo/ZIKRouter/README.md

 DeclareRoutableView(NoteEditorViewController, NoteEditorViewRouter)

 // If the protocol inherits from ZIKViewRoutable, it's routable
-// This means you can use NoteEditorInput to fetch router
+// This means you can use EditorViewInput to fetch router
 // If you use an undeclared protocol, there will be compile time warning
-@protocol NoteEditorInput <ZIKViewRoutable>
+@protocol EditorViewInput <ZIKViewRoutable>
 @property (nonatomic, weak) id<EditorDelegate> delegate;
 - (void)constructForCreatingNewNote;
 @end